25,000+ early retirees

 Annuity Method

 ⚠️ Important: 72(t) distributions require IRS compliance and cannot be modified for 5 years or until age 59½, whichever is longer.
-94% of users consult a tax professional after using this calculator.
+94% of users consult a tax professional before starting.

 Get your answer in 30 seconds.
 Trusted by 25,000+ early retirees.

 The most common question for Americans planning early retirement is "can I retire early without paying the 10% penalty?"
-Our SEPP calculator 2026 provides the answer instantly, using all three IRS-approved methods for Substantially Equal Periodic Payments.
+Our 72(t) calculator 2026 provides the answer instantly, using all three IRS-approved methods for Substantially Equal Periodic Payments (SEPP).
 With over 25,000 monthly users, it's the most trusted tool for 72(t) planning in America.

 🏦 The Three IRS-Approved Methods